 5. Tapestry Looms

 Vertical looms on which art is woven.
+These are commonly used to weave wall hangings.
 Some stand on the floor and others rest on a table.
-They come in small and large sizes.
-Some of the detail on the work on these looms is incredible.
+They come in small, large and very large sizes.
+Some of the detail on the work handwoven on these looms is incredible.

 6. Card Weaving